Read the Docs tutorial

 Source code of the fictional Python library.

-Directory holding all the Sphinx documentation sources, including some required dependencies in
+Directory holding all the Sphinx documentation sources, including the Sphinx configuration

 docs/source/index.rstwritten in reStructuredText.